All you need to know

 Deep cleaning with olive (curd) soap

 If the wool cover still smells after washing or if yellow traces of urine stone occur it has to be deeply cleaned.
 Therefore, soapy water (e.g., from green soap flakes) is used to remove the coarsest dirt.
 This method gently cleans the wool without stressing it too much.
 An olive curd soap bar is particularly suitable for removing stains in a targeted manner.
+The affected areas can be rubbed directly with the soap.

 Intensive cleaning with baking soda